GrahamFB/genealogy-backend/README.md

 * Significant inspiration (bordline copying) for models from [gedcomx-ts](https://github.com/Freedoms-Loom/gedcomx-ts)

 ## TODO
-* Add routes and controllers for Events.
+* Add routes, controllers and any additional models for Events.
-* Add routes and controllers for Relationships.
+* Add routes, controllers and any additional models for Relationships.
 * Expand model to include all GEDCOMX types.
 * Add logging to API endpoints.
 * Add Validation to models and API endpoints.